brianwarehime/inSp3ctor/README.md

-  -w wordlist  Specify list of buckets to check from wordlist -n root      Specify the root name to use, i.e. google, amazon -o           Check objects in a public s3 bucket if they are available -a           Use AWS Credentials to authenticate the request -p           Only show buckets/objects that are public in the results -b batch     Specify filename containing words to apply permutations to
+  -w wordlist  Specify list of buckets to check from wordlist -n root      Specify the root name to use, i.e. google, amazon -o           Check objects in a public s3 bucket if they are available -c           Write results to csv
+  -a           Use AWS Credentials to authenticate the request -p           Only show buckets/objects that are public in the results -b batch     Specify filename containing words to apply permutations to -j           JSON output
+  -t           Do not print banner
+  -v           Verbose
 ```

 ## How To Use